-Note: Please keep this order for these two scripts, since configiba depends on otherpkgs to install IB driver/library.
+Note: Please keep this order for these two scripts, since configiba depends on otherpkqs to install IB driver/library.

 1.11.
-Start to install the nodes or update the nodes for IB configuration updatenode xcat01 otherpkgs, configiba or if the nodes have not installed any system, continue with the installation process
+Start to install the nodes or update the nodes for IB configuration or if the nodes have not installed any system, continue with the installation process